npgsql/doc/conceptual/Npgsql/security.md

 ### SSL Negotiation

-Starting Npgsql 9.0 you control how SSL encryption is negotiated while connecting to PostgreSQL via the `SSL Negotiation` connection string parameter or via the `PGSSLNEGOTIATION` environment variable.
+Starting with Npgsql 9.0, you can control how SSL encryption is negotiated while connecting to PostgreSQL via the `SSL Negotiation` connection string parameter, or via the `PGSSLNEGOTIATION` environment variable.
 In the default `postgres` mode, the client first asks the server if SSL is supported.
 In `direct` mode, the client starts the standard SSL handshake directly after establishing the TCP/IP connection.

 Enabling this option (by changing it to `direct` mode) can improve latency while opening a physical connection by removing one round trip.